It’s an assault on my sensibilities!

 Ancient Romans used the oil for courage during war.
 Please don’t confuse Chamomile with the ‘liquid courage’ we reference today--that typically results in blackmail-worthy selfies and dolphin tattoos.
 This liquid courage is most commonly used in teas; Chamomile has a calming effect on the skin, mind, and body.’

-A couple of years ago, a small study in the journal Phytomedicine determined that long-term chamomile use significantly reduces moderate-to-severe symptoms of generalized anxiety disorder.
+A couple of years ago, a small study in the journal Phytomedicine determined that long-term chamomile use significantly reduces moderate-to-severe symptoms of generalized chronic feelings of anxiousness.

 The labor-intensive and delicate process of harvesting and distilling rose petals produces a sweet floral aroma that is known around the world to be one of the most emotionally uplifting oils

-Second only to lavender, Rose is probably of the most popular oil for helping with anxiety and depression, relieving panic attacks, and uplifting the mood during periods of grieving or shock.
+Second only to lavender, Rose is probably of the most popular oil for helping with anxious feelings and self doubt, promoting calmness, and uplifting the mood during periods of grieving or shock.

 Ylang Ylang essential oil is derived from the star-shaped flowers of the tropical Ylang Ylang tree.
 It is used to lessen tension and stress and to promote a positive outlook.
 It’s also one of the oils that has been used in the earliest mentions of traditional Chinese medicine.

 Due to Vetiver’s calming, grounding effect on the emotions, it is an ideal oil to use in massage therapy.
 It can also be rubbed on the feet before bedtime to promote a restful night’s sleep.
-Research also gives credit to vetiver for helping to relieve symptoms of ADD and ADHD.
+Research also gives credit to vetiver for helping to relieve symptoms of attention problems and difficulty focusing.